-He never planned to enter politics, but Dave's younger sister is challenged with significant disabilities and he could see the difficulties she had getting care.
-He learned his sister wasn't the only one struggling to get essential services, and decided to run for office to fix a system that was taking advantage of the most vulnerable in our society.
+I never planned to enter politics, but my younger sister is challenged with significant disabilities and I could see the difficulties she had getting basic care.
+I learned my sister wasn't the only one struggling to get essential services, and decided to run for office to fix a system that was taking advantage of the most vulnerable in our society.

-Dave earned his Bachelor's degree in Mathematics at Colorado State University, and a Masters in Information and Learning Technologies at CU Denver.
-He is married to Mary Young, Ph.D., who has worked in the Greeley schools and neighboring school districts through the Board of Cooperative Education Services (BOCES).
+I earned my Bachelor's degree in Mathematics at Colorado State University, and a Masters in Information and Learning Technologies at CU Denver.
+I am lucky to be married to Mary Young, Ph.D., who has worked in the Greeley schools and neighboring school districts through the Board of Cooperative Education Services (BOCES).
 She has been a special education teacher, a special education coordinator, and a school psychologist.
-She is now the State Representative for HD 50 (Greeley, Evans, and Garden City).
-Dave's sister, who is challenged with intellectual and developmental disabilities, lives in Pueblo West.
+She is now the State Representative for HD 50, and I am honored to now serve as the first gentleman for the district I used to represent.
+My sister, Dorothy, who is challenged with intellectual and developmental disabilities, lives in Pueblo West.